 - Helles – July is a great time to stop by Live Oak in Austin because that’s when Helles, the most popular beer in Bavaria, is available.
 A light, crisp lager, it boasts soft malt flavors that will keep you coming back for more.
 Through the cold fermentation process, this lager boasts a clean, brilliant quality that is sure to delight.

 - Gold – Available only during the spring, Live Oak Gold is actually a pilsner that is also produced through cold fermentation and lagering.
-Originating in the Hallertau region of North Germany, it features floral noble hops.
+Originating in the Hallertau region of Bavaria, it features floral noble hops.
 Quality German lager yeast is fermented at cold temperatures to allow for the hops to really shine, lending this pilsner a dry, subtle and malty profile.

 Experience the Best in Cold Fermented Lagers at Live Oak Brewing Company

 Located in Austin, Live Oak Brewing Company is a great place to explore the very best in locally brewed lagers and other beers.
 Our microbrewery regularly features special tappings, happy hours, disc golf tournaments and much more.
 Our lively and beautiful biergarten is the perfect place to kick back and enjoy some local brews, and special events occur there regularly too.
 Be sure to bring your appetite as well—The Black Forest food truck out back churns out some of the best German comfort food in the area.